jacobbishop1000/crime-video-processor/Documentation/Development.md

     > if Jest gives errors, make sure your version of node is >= 19.0.0

 4. The terminal output displays test results with visual aids (green check marks, red x's, etc.)

+## How to Replicate Via Docker

+1. Open a terminal and move to the folder **'{project root}/video-crime-miner/**.
+You should find a dockerfile there.

+2. Run the command **'docker build -t video-crime-miner .'** to build the image for the project.
+    >*Note: the -t flag value is just for a title.
+You can name it whatever you want, of course.*

+3. Navigate to the Docker Desktop application and view your images.
+You should find it built there.
+Click the **Run** button.

+4. In the window that pops up, click **Optional settings** and fill in three required environment variables with the following names:
+    >*REGION* is the AWS region you'll be accessing from
+    >*AWS_ACCESS_KEY_ID* is the AWS access key to use their services
+    >*AWS_SECRET_ACCESS_KEY* is the AWS secret access key to use their services

+5. Click **Run** and your video-crime-miner is now containerized in Docker.